-A number of resorts create arbors for a sheltered tunnel of greenery (or sometimes flower) to promenade through.
+A number of resorts create arbors for a sheltered tunnel of greenery (or sometimes flowers) to promenade through.
 At 200 metres, Soneva Jani’s is twice as long as Reethi Faru’s which was the longest we’ve seen to date.
 But Soneva Jani’s offers not just a flora display, but a popular fauna perch as well for the flying foxes.
-The fruit bats at one of Lori’s favourite Maldives creatures and she loves watching them fly past of crawl along the tree branches.
+The fruit bats are one of Lori’s favourite Maldives creatures and she loves watching them fly past of crawl along the tree branches.
 Unfortunately, most of the food they are foraging for are high up so you can’t get to see their cute little faces that easily.
 At Soneva Jani, the extended arbor provides the same appealing canopy for these critters so they can be seen closely scampering along it.
 And when they want to fly away, they just fly through tunnel just past you.
 It’s like giant bat cave of greenery.

 The best of the “Best of the Maldives” posts are about discoveries that a rare, exciting and “wow”.
 And you don’t come any more so than the Ornate Eagle Ray we watched swimming in the water villa lagoon of OZEN Maadhoo.
 It was a fitting crescendo to a superb 2022 Tour.
 As Lori went out to the deck of our water villa she spotted this fellow cruising by.
 She grabbed her phone and followed him to the end of the jetty until she could get a good angle to shoot this footage.
 This was the first time we had ever seen this spectacularly mottled ray in over two decades of snorkeling, diving and jetty strolling in the Maldives.
 The Maadhoo Dive Manager Udo Goergen said in his many years there, he had only seen them a few times.